 A desired future for the Belleview Avenue Corridor is articulated through the vision statement and accompanying principles.
 The vision and principles provide context for the recommendations in this plan.
 The vision sets the direction for the future.
 The five principles reflect major themes, or areas of focus, for achieving the desired vision, that emerged based on an inventory and analysis of existing conditions and trends in the Corridor and from input by area stakeholders.
-Each of the five guiding principles is supported by a set of goals and policies that articulate more specific directions or desired outcomes.
+Each of the five guiding principles is supported by a set of goals and policies that articulate more specific directions or desired outcomes, and will be used to guide public and private investment in the Corridor.
 Goals and policies are supported by the location-specific recommendations provided in Chapter 4: Opportunity Areas and Chapter 5: Corridor Enhancements.